It's alarming. He's told me that he loves me. I never expected that. I never expected that a man would say that to me.

 I've had relationships with women, but none have told me that they loved me.
-I had negative impressions about men from the media, but Jimmy is not like that in any way.
+I had negative impressions about men from the media, but Jimmie is not like that in any way.
 He's not aggressive, no way macho, a bit stupid, but quite likeable really.

 So the big question is:

 Does he love me?
 And if so, do I love him?

 Probably, I probably love him, but I don't know for sure.
 I tried every test I could find in the net, including picking petals from a daisy: